-2.4 If the agency authorizes use of neck restraints or similar weaponless control techniques with a potential for serious injury, all authorized personnel shall attend annual training on approved techniques.
+- 2.4 If the agency authorizes use of vascular neck restraints (VNR) (also known as lateral vascular neck restraints) or similar weaponless control techniques with a potential for serious injury, all authorized personnel shall have received initial training on the technique, as well as attend annual training on approved techniques. - a.
+If a choke hold or VNR is used at any time, officers will request EMS to evaluate the subject medically.

-The intent of this standard is to require training on the use of neck restraints or similar control techniques if used by the agency.
-If neck or similar control techniques are not allowed, it should be noted in policy.
+The intent of this standard is to require annual training on the use of vascular neck restraints or similar control techniques, if used by the agency.
+If vascular neck restraints or similar control techniques are not allowed, it should be noted in policy.
+When used by an officer trained to use the technique, vascular neck restraints are a proven and effective tool to be used in dealing with combative suspects who may be under the influence of drugs or alcohol or experiencing a mental health crisis that prevents them from complying with an officer's lawful commands.